 However, "new" is still somewhat applicable for right guard.

 The Rams have to find a replacement at that spot for three-year starter Austin Corbett, who departed in free agency and signed with the Panthers.
 McVay said after Day 2 of the 2022 NFL Draft that rookie Logan Bruss, Los Angeles' top selection, will be competing "immediately" for that spot, with Coleman Shelton – who has starting experience – and Tremayne Anchrum Jr. also in the mix.
-McVay mentioned after Day 2 of minicamp that Bobby Evans and AJ Jackson also have the positional flexibility to play inside if needed.
+McVay mentioned after Day 2 of minicamp that Bobby Evans and Alaric Jackson also have the positional flexibility to play inside if needed.

 Training camp will be a crucial time for the right guard position especially.
 McVay also said after Day 2 of minicamp that it's difficult to evaluate until the team gets into a competitive setting like training camp – likely due to not being able to be in pads and other limitations dictated by the league and collective bargaining agreement.